 For years, we’ve heard such wonderful things about Sarasota from family and friends.
 We were so excited to finally visit this beautiful area along the Florida Gulf Coast this March.
 With family in Siesta Key, it was perfect location for access to the award winning beaches, along with all that Sarasota has to offer at our fingertips.
 While we’ve enjoyed going to the beach with our son since he was a baby, we love learning about the history and culture of any city we travel to just as much.
 Fortunately, if you’re traveling to Sarasota with kids, you can have both!

-Fortunately, Sarasota is a place that offers all this and more.
-We quickly found during our visit that the beautiful bay, white-sand beaches and rich history of Sarasota County make it the perfect vacation destination.
-Whether you’re traveling to Sarasota with kids or not, there truly is something for everyone.
+We quickly found during our visit that the beautiful bay, the white-sand beaches and the rich history of Sarasota County make it the perfect family vacation destination.
+Whether you’re visiting Sarasota with or without kids, there truly is something for everyone.

 Keep reading for our list of fun things to do in Sarasota, as well as a few we’re saving for the next trip!

 Related Post: Kid-Friendly Places to Eat in Siesta Key

 Our visits to Mote Aquarium, Marie Selby Botanical Gardens and Ringling Museum were sponsored by Visit Sarasota.
 As always, all opinions are our own.
 This post may also include affiliate links, which means we may earn a small commision for any items purchased through our links at no charge to you.